10m+

 If you choose not to take your state pension from the state pension age, the amount you’re entitled to will gradually rise.

-For every nine weeks you defer, you'll receive a 1 per cent uptick.
-Over the course of a year, the rise comes in at just under 5.8 per cent.
+For every nine weeks you defer, you'll receive a 1% uptick.
+Over the course of a year, the rise comes in at just under 5.8%.

-You might choose to do this if you were still working and didn’t want to lose state pension money in tax.
+You might choose to do this if you are still working and don't want to lose state pension money in tax.

 However, this is something to discuss with your financial adviser, as it may still be in your best interests to take the money and bank it (or invest it) even if you don’t need to spend it yet.